hummosa/DQN_and_extensions/README.md

 2) Installing Unity enviroments is an option, but it will be easier to download only the required executable provided by Udacity.
 [The Windows 64bit compabtible version](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86_64.zip) is included here for reference, but other versions can be found on the Udacity github repository.

-3) For hyperparameters optimization,
+3) For hyperparameters optimization, I used the package 'bayesian-optimization', which can be installed by running pip install bayesian-optimization

 4) To run the enviroment locally additional Unity packages are required as detailed [here](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Installation-Windows.md).
     * **Note:** it is also important to run 'pip install unityagents' which is not mentioned in the instructions.

 In the jupyter notebook *'Navigation.ipynb'*, the agent is trained and tested on a simplified ray-based state description.

-Initiale experimentation with an agent trained from pixels can be found in the notebook *'Navigation_from_pixels.ipynob'*.